kykiefer/depression-detect/src/README.md

 2. run `segmentation.py` to create a segmented wave files with silence and the virtual interview's speech removed.
 Feature extraction is performed on the segmented wave files.

 ### Features
-3. `cnn_spectrograms` performs the short-time Fourier transform (STFT) into a spectrogram and and makes a matrix representation.
+3. `cnn_spectrograms.py` performs the short-time Fourier transform (STFT) into a spectrogram and and makes a matrix representation.

 4. `spectrogram_dicts.py` builds dictionaries with keys of participant ids for the each class and values with the matrix representation of the spectrogram.